Bournemouth University2015 League Table Ranking 65

 - The Students' Union (SUBU) is the voice for students, providing confidential advice and representation on many issues.

-- BU Summerball was officially the largest university summer ball in the UK last year.
+- BU's Summerball was officially the largest university summer ball in 2012.

 - It manages shops and bars on both campuses including the student night club, the Old Fire Station.